About This Course

-Entry Requirements: It is intended for those who already have a degree, preferably in the area of Arts or the Sciences.
-Applicants to the Higher Diploma in Arts would not normally have studied the relevant subject to Honours Degree level previously.
+It is intended for those who already have a degree, preferably in the area of Arts or the Sciences.
+See Requirements for full details.

 The Higher Diploma in Folklore gives you the opportunity to study everyday life in Ireland, in all of its rich diversity and its vast range of cultural expressions.
 Folklore, like its synonym popular culture, makes a study of everyday life, both past and present.
 Quite simply, it studies life by looking at how people lived their day-to-day lives: their houses, technologies, stories, rituals, beliefs, religion and cosmological understandings.